azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - **API**: Select Core(SQL).

     - **Location**: Select the region you are using for resources in this hands-on lab.

-You have to pick a different region instance in order for the Geo-Redundancy options to be enabled.  e.g. US-WEST vs US-WEST2
+    >Note: You have to pick a different region instance in order for the Geo-Redundancy options to be enabled.  e.g. US-WEST vs US-WEST2

-    - **Enable geo-redundancy**: Ensure this box is checked.
+    - **Enable geo-redundancy**: Ensure this is enabled.

+    - **Multi-region Writes**: Ensure this is disabled.

     - Select awhotelcosmosdb to provision the Azure Cosmos DB instance.